allenlsy/jekyll-galleries/README.md

 Then in the template, the gallery will have the attribute `subtitle` that can be rendered.

+Another attribute is `top`.
+If you set `top: true` for a gallery, then this gallery will always be put on top of the galleries index page.
+For example:

+    galleries:
+      - name: Sample Gallery
+        subtitle: This is a sample gallery
+        top: true

 ##### 5. Use attributes in template

 Now, the `site.data['galleries']` global variable contains all the gallery pages.
 It is an array of `GalleryPage` objects.
 Each `GalleryPage` object has at least three attributes: `name`, `date` and `url`. `url` is URL escaped.
 You can use them in your galleries index page.